are expected to have completed a masters level qualification to a high standard

 worked in and/or developed an interest in your sector since then).
 We also accept exceptional undergraduate students (1st class) from a cognate discipline straight in to PhD where there is an associated excellent research proposal.

-If you do not already have a masters degree, you may be interested in one of our masters level research degrees – for instance, our ResM in Criminology (which enables a transfer directly into the PhD programme if you are making excellent progress), an MPhil degree, MSc Criminology or MSc Social Research.
+If you do not already have a masters degree, you may be interested in one of our masters level research degrees – for instance, our ResM in Criminology (which enables a transfer directly into the PhD programme if you are making excellent progress), an MPhil degree, or MSc Criminology.
 Further details about the University’s research degree awards.

 You will also need to provide evidence that you are ready to pursue the project